East Kentwood High School: Renovation

 In 2003, an $85.5 million bond was passed that allowed new construction at the High School Campus.
 A new athletic stadium was built with a capacity of over 7,500 along with a new 38-meter pool and a 75-foot community pool.
 Further work was done at the Freshman Campus to build it to the supportable core of 1,450 students with the moving of office and support staff to a new highly visible wing, and renovation of the previous office space with six classrooms and adding onto the existing classroom wings with 10 rooms.
 Additional work was done at the 10-12 main campus with the addition of more performing arts space including new practice rooms along with work at the auditorium with more dressing rooms, staging areas, and a new lighting and sound system.
 Furthermore, the seating was also refurnished.

 Another major project was the expansion of the east wing cafeteria and renovation of classrooms in that wing.
 The circle drive that has been a mainstay of the school was removed with a new corridor built to link the west and east wings.
 The new corridor also puts a large commons area in front of the school with the pools, field house, and auditorium on each side.
 This hallway added 6 entrances, which is twice as many as before, along with creating two courtyards.
 Beyond the front of the school work the art department was given a remodel which includes a new art gallery.
 Along with all of this new carpeting has been placed through the school.
 Furthermore, a south side road was placed between the school and the practice fields along with a possible storage facility were added between the new south road and the field house.
 A renovation of the softball and baseball diamonds was also done then which included new home plate structures, scoreboards, and permanent bleachers.

-In the summer of 2011, the library was renovated as well as the weight room, which was completely remodeled.
+In the summer of 2011, the library was renovated, as was the weight room.

 Curriculum

 East Kentwood offers 21 Advanced Placement courses.
-Those courses include AP Biology, AP Calculus, AP Drawing, AP Chemistry, AP Macroeconomics, AP Microeconomics, AP English Language, AP US Government and Politics, AP Latin, AP Psychology, AP Physics, AP Spanish Language, AP Spanish Literature, AP Statistics, and AP U.S. History, AP English Literature, AP Studio Art, AP World History, AP Computer Science.
+Those courses include AP Biology, AP Calculus, AP Drawing, AP Chemistry, AP Macroeconomics, AP Microeconomics, AP English Language, AP US Government and Politics, AP Latin, AP Psychology, AP Physics, AP Spanish Language, AP Spanish Literature, AP Statistics, AP U.S. History, AP English Literature, AP Studio Art, AP World History, and AP Computer Science.